 - 1.20 Homelessness: or the risk of losing the family home can impact on children's wellbeing.
 The DSL has the details of referral routes to the local Housing Authority.
 Indicators of risk include: non-payment of fees; household debt; domestic abuse; anti-social behaviours.
 Children living at home or those over 16 living away from home may be at risk.
 The DSL will inform Children's Social Care of any concerns to enable early intervention and additional support. - 1.21 Incel: Online groups of men who consider themselves unattractive yet are desirous of relationships describe themselves resentfully as Involuntarily Celibate.
 They feel entitled to sex and harbour extreme and violent hatred of sexually active men and women and are prone to extreme racial and antisemitic prejudice.
-Male students with low self-esteem may be at risk of being radicalised by incel forums.
-Staff should report self-pitying, misogynist and misanthropic comments to the DSL.
+Male students with low self-esteem may be at risk of being radicalised by incel Staff report self-pitying, forums. should misogynist and misanthropic comments to the DSL.
 Incel subculture is very similar to other forms of extremism and may indicate a likelihood of radicalisation. - 1.22 Mental Health problems can indicate that a child has suffered or is at risk from suffering abuse, neglect or exploitation.
 Only trained professionals should attempt diagnoses, but staff are well placed to observe changes in behaviour which may indicate that a child is experiencing or at risk of developing mental health problem.
 Abuse, neglect and other potentially traumatic adverse experiences can impact children's mental health in childhood and beyond.
-If you have a mental health concern which is also a safeguarding concern then you should contact the DSL immediately23.
+If you have a mental health concern which is also a safeguarding concern then you should contact the DSL immediately.

-23 See the DfE publications: Preventing and Tackling Bullying; Mental Health and Behaviour in Schools; Promoting children and young people's emotional health and wellbeing; Rise Above. - 1.23 Modern Slavery: Human trafficking; slavery; servitude; forced labour; forced criminality; forced organ removal; are all forms of exploitation.
+- 1.23 Modern Slavery: Human trafficking; slavery; servitude; forced labour; forced criminality; forced organ removal; are all forms of exploitation.
 The DSL would invoke the National Referral Mechanism over any such concern. - 1.24 Private Fostering occurs where a child under the age of 16 (or 18 if disabled) is cared for and housed by someone who is neither a parent, a relative, nor a person with parental responsibility for more than 28 days.
 If you suspect a case of private fostering, alert the DSL without delay, who will then contact the relevant LA.